Pad\'e Approximation and Partition Function Zeros: Closing Remarks

-Although all methods considered yield accurate estimates of the critical temperature in systems with a well-defined dominant zero, the EPD, MGF, and shifted Padé approaches are not suitable for a direct analysis of the XY model.
-The EPD and MGF formulations fail to reliably identify the phase transition due to fundamental limitations of their convergence algorithms.
-Furthermore, like the shifted Padé approximation, these methods reconstruct only a restricted region of the zeros map and therefore cannot capture its global structure, leading to the loss of the cusp information that characterizes the XY transition.
-In contrast, the combined use of Fisher zeros and the Padé approximation provides a robust and reliable approach for analyzing the XY model, preserving the essential features of the zeros distribution.
+Although all considered methods provide accurate estimates of the critical temperature in systems with a well-defined dominant zero, the EPD, MGF, and shifted Padé approaches are not suitable for a direct analysis of the XY model.
+The EPD and MGF formulations suffer from intrinsic convergence issues, preventing a reliable identification of the transition, while all three methods reconstruct only a localized portion of the zeros map, thereby failing to capture the global cusp structure characteristic of the XY transition.
+In contrast, the Padé approximation applied to the Fisher zeros preserves the global features of the zeros distribution, providing a robust and reliable method for analyzing the XY model.